 Let our fire inspectors in

 By law, we have to carry out regular fire safety checks in the shared parts of our buildings.
+Our inspections are carried out by Team Safety.
 When you have seen their identification, please let our fire inspectors in.

 Free home safety check and smoke alarms

-Your local fire service provides free home safety checks and in many areas, this includes fitting a free smoke alarm.
+Your local fire service provides free home safety checks and in many areas, this may include fitting a free smoke alarm.
 Fire officers will also advise you about making your home safer.
 Get a free fire safety visit from your local fire service:

 - London Fire Brigade: 08000 28 44 28